 Collected data

 Data was collected by the Impact Water team.
 The team is well trained for the usage related surveys and water quality tests given prior experience of monitoring WPS devices.
-Surveyors visited the school premises, did visual inspections, and interviewed school representatives to assess usage (operational status) and via a monitoring questionnaire.
+Surveyors visited the school premises, did visual inspections, communicated the hygiene awareness message mentioned on the monitoring questionnaire and interviewed school representatives to assess usage (operational status) and necessary aspects related to hygiene via a monitoring questionnaire.
 The Monitoring team also collected water samples for water quality testing using Aquagenx test kits.
-The monitoring (Surveys and Water Quality Tests) was conducted from 04-07-2022 to 03-08-2022.
+The monitoring (Surveys, Hygiene awareness campaign and Water Quality Tests on same set of samples) was conducted from 04-07-2022 to 03-08-2022.

 Analysis of the collected data